 +1 267-281-6823,,929743319# United States, Philadelphia

-Annamarie is the Senior Director, Academic Affairs, Research, and Medical Education Administration at Connecticut Children’s.
+Annamarie is the Vice President, Academic Affairs, Research, and Medical Education Administration at Connecticut Children’s.
 Annamarie has been with Connecticut Children’s since 2010.
 Annamarie’s